mrpaulandrew/procfwk/DeploymentTools/Deployment Steps.md

 17. Set your Tenant ID in the properties table.
 Its important that you do this first to later support the SPN details added.
 18. Add a target Data Factory where you Worker pipelines exist.
 19. Add your Worker Pipeline and Stages metadata as required.
+20. Set the property 'SPNHandlingMethod' to your preferred method of handling.
+Via the metadata database directly or using Azure Key Vault.
-20. Add your SPN from step 11 to your metadata for your Worker pipelines.
-Use the stored procedure **[procfwk].[AddServicePrincipal].**
+21. Add your SPN details from step 11 to your metadata directly or using Key Vault URLs.
+Use the stored procedure **[procfwk].[AddServicePrincipalWrapper].**
-21. Add pipeline parameters as required.
+22. Add pipeline parameters as required.
-22. Add recipients for email alerting, optional.
+23. Add recipients for email alerting, optional.
+Use the stored procedure **[procfwk].[AddRecipientPipelineAlerts]**.
+24. Set the property 'FailureHandling' to your preferred method of handling.
 --------------------------------------------------------------------------------------------
-23. Run it :-)
+25. Run it :-)